 Resources for Prayer at Home

-If you would like to follow along with our services from home, the Rabbinic Assembly has made Siddur Lev Shalem (Shabbat) and Siddur Sim Shalom (daily minyan) available for download as a PDF via this form.
-If you would prefer a physical copy, the siddurim are available for purchase via the Rabbinical Assembly website.
+If you would like to follow along with our services from home, Siddur Sim Shalom for Weekdays (which can be used for daily minyan) is available for purchase via the Rabbinical Assembly website.

 The Daily Spiritual Practice of Judaism

 Our tradition teaches the value of devoting time each day, both individually and as a community, in prayer and contemplation.
 Davening (the Jewish way of prayer) has for millennia been a central component of the lived Jewish experience.
 Every morning, Sunday through Friday, the BJ morning minyan meets to pray together, joining spiritually with Jews worldwide, and physically as an intimate community of BJ members.

 BJ is a large and diverse family, and that can be overwhelming.
 The minyan is an opportunity to experience BJ tefillah on a smaller, more intimate scale.
 And it’s a wonderful way to get to know one another better.